RamezIssac/django-slick-reporting/docs/source/ref/settings.rst

         },
     }

-*.
-FONT_AWESOME
+* JQUERY_URL:

+    Link to the jquery file, You can use set it to False and manage the jQuery addition to your liking

+* DEFAULT_START_DATE_TIME

+    Default date time that would appear on the filter form in the start date

+* DEFAULT_END_DATE_TIME

+    Default date time that would appear on the filter form in the end date

+* FONT_AWESOME:

     Font awesome is used to display the icon next to the chart title.
 You can override the following settings:

     1. ``CSS_URL``: URL to the font-awesome css file
     2. ``ICONS``: Icons used for different chart types.

-*.
-CHARTS:
+* CHARTS:

     The entry points for displaying charts on the front end.
-    YOu can add your own chart engine by adding an entry to this dictionary.
+    You can add your own chart engine by adding an entry to this dictionary.

 * MESSAGES:

    The strings used in the front end.
 You can override them here, it also gives a chance to set and translate them per your requirements.

 Old versions settings: